-The Investment Manager performs regular reviews, including as part of the quarterly rebalance, so that the Index continues to be aligned with each of the binding environmental or social characteristics promoted by the Fund.
+The Investment Manager performs regular reviews so that the Fund continues to be aligned with each of the binding environmental or social characteristics promoted.
 Where possible, investment guidelines and restrictions are coded in the Investment Manager's order management system to enable pre- and post-trade monitoring.